Av9-hub/DevTinder/homework.md

 -Add the userAuth middleware in profile API and send connectionResquest API -Set the expiry of JWT token and cookies for 7 days -Create userSchema methods for JWTtoken and passwordvalidity(passwordByUser)

+-Explore tinder APIs
+-Create a list all API you can think of in Dev Tinder -Groups multiple routes into their respective router -Read documentation for express.router
+-Create route folder for managing auth,profile,request routers -create authRouter, profileRouter, requestRouter -Import this routes in app.js